df-upwork/proposals/daily/2025/12/18/01/result/EN.md

 5) A valid overpayment scenario involves geographical sourcing errors.
 `TDT𐏐` rates are tied to the specific location of the property.
-Applying a maximum rate in `Qᨀ` across all properties causes systematic overpayment.
+Applying the maximum rate in `Qᨀ` across all properties causes systematic overpayment.
-Outdated reference tables in `Qᨀ` often ignore rate changes, e.g. those effective January 1, 2025.
+Outdated reference tables in `Qᨀ` often fail to reflect rate changes, such as those effective January 1, 2025.
 A refund is possible here but requires a detailed recalculation schedule for each transaction.

 6) Under `F᛭` law, `SST𐏐` and `TDT𐏐` are consumption taxes borne by the `Gꆜ`.